jdede/inet-showcases/docs/wireless/levelofdetail/index.md

 -   **Forward error correction** (FEC) is either `ConvolutionalCoder` or not using forward error correction
 -   **Modulations** used are 'BPSK', 'QPSK', 'QAM-16' and 'QAM-64'

-We record the ping loss rate.
+We record the ping loss rate for all runs.

 ### Forward error correction